x13org/x13org.github.io/README.md

 m1 <- seas(rs)

 plot(m1, main = "Retail Trade: U.S. Total Sales", ylab = "USD (in Billions)")
 ```

-This tested for log-transformation, performed an automated ARIMA model search, applied outlier detection, tested and
+This tests for log-transformation, performs an automated ARIMA model search, applies outlier detection, tests and
-adjusted for trading day and easter effects, and invoked the SEATS method to perform seasonal adjustment.
+adjusts for trading day and easter effects, and invokes the SEATS method to perform seasonal adjustment.
 And this is
 how the adjusted series looks like:

 ![US Retail Sales, seasonally adjusted](images/USRetailSales.png)

-Of course, you can access all available options of X-13ARIMA-SEATS as well.
-Here is an example where we adjust the
+Of course, you can access all available options of [X-13ARIMA-SEATS](https://www.census.gov/srd/www/x13as/) as
-latest data for Chinese exports (as tallied by the US FED), taking into account the different effects of Chinese New
+well.
+Here is an example where we adjust the latest data for Chinese exports (as tallied by the US FED), taking into
-Year before, during and after the holiday:
+account the different effects of Chinese New Year before, during and after the holiday:

 ```r